-Mediation is an informal, confidential process held in a private setting.
+Mediation is an informal, confidential process.

 Mediation is different than other alternative dispute resolution processes in the following ways.

-Negotiation involves opposing parties and a third party who IS NOT neutral.
+Negotiation involves opposing parties and a third party who is not neutral.

 Arbitration uses a neutral third party who actually makes the decision on how to resolve the conflict.

 Litigation involves a judge who makes the final decisions.
 Litigation is far more time consuming, expensive and it is not as confidential as mediation.

 When mediation is court ordered, disputants are simply ordered to show up for the mediation.
 From there, the process is voluntary.